kontent-ai/data-ops/src/commands/sync/snapshot/README.md

 To successfully snapshot your environment, ensure your MAPI key has the necessary permissions.
 For more information about API keys, visit our [learn portal](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/#tag/API-keys).

 > [!NOTE]
-> To snapshot Web Spotlight settings, your MAPI key needs to have the Manage Environments permission enabled.
+> To snapshot Live Preview settings, your MAPI key needs to have the Manage Environments permission enabled.

+> [!NOTE]
+> `webSpotlight` is a deprecated alias for `livePreview` and may be removed in a future major.
+See the [live preview docs](https://kontent.ai/learn/docs/apis/management-api-v2/web-spotlight#activate-web-spotlight).

+> [!NOTE]
+> Legacy `webSpotlight.json` still loads as live preview; `root_type` is ignored.

 ## How It Works